vistuleB/wly/writerly/README.md

 ## Intro

-"Writerly" is a markup language inspired by Elm-Markup.
-It is built on three primitives:
+"Writerly" is a derivative of Elm-Markup.
+It encodes a superset of XML.
+It is build on three primitives:

 - xml-like nodes with key-value attribute pairs and children, where the children may be selfsame nodes or:
-- multi-line text blurbs, or
+- multi-line text blurbs, or:
-- code blocks
+- triple-backquoted code blocks

-Indentation is used to indicate parent-child relationships.

-Any block such as key-value attributes, text blurbs, etc. that is a descendant of the parent block is indented by four spaces.
+Parent-child relationships are indicated by indentation, with four spaces of indentation.

-Key-value attributes must be defined on the first line immediately following the parent block.
+Key-value attributes in the form `key=val` are defined on the lines immediately following the node tag, which has the form `|> Tag`.

-Lines of whitespace are used to separate key-value attribute definitions from text blurbs, and to separate text blurbs from one another.
+Lines of whitespace are used to separate text blurbs from one another

-Here is a sample:
+Sample:

 ```
 |> SomeTag
     attr1=value1
     attr2=value2

+    A paragraph with one line.

+    A paragraph
+    with
+    four small
+    lines.

     |> Child1
-        attr1 here everything after the space is the attribute value, starting with 'here'

-        first line of a text blurb
-        second line of a text blurb
-        etc
-        etc

-        new
-        text
-        blurb
+        attr3=val3

+    |> ol
-        |> ThirdTag
+        |> li
+            style=background:red

+            Hello world.
+The 'li'
+            to which I, this paragraph belongs, is
+            the granchild of 'SomeTag', and the child
+            of 'ol'.

-        |> ThirdTag
+        |> li
+            This text does not parse as a
+            key-value pair, though it direclt follows
+            a tag; so it will become the

-            child
+            first paragraph child this node.

-            beast

-    |> Child2

-    here is a code block, with an annotation next to the opening quote (let's see
-    how Markdown deals with the nested triple quotes):
+    !! lines starting with "!!"
+    !! are comments
+    !!
+    !! this is all
+    !!
+    !! one big...
+    !!
+    !! ...comment

     ```python
     j